valtimo-platform/valtimo-documentation/release-notes/major9/09.16.0/valtimo-frontend-libraries.md

 ## Breaking changes

-No known breaking changes
+No known breaking changes.

+## Deprecations

+No deprecations.

 ## Known issues

-No known issues
+No known issues.